ATMOcanes/MindTheGap_wxbiz_game_course/README.md

 Weather-sensitive business game-course materials.

-PrepareHindcastDataset has tools for setting up a corpus of real weather-model "forecast data" from the spoofed year "1234" (honor system not to peek/cheat at the real-world year these came from).
+Instructor_PrepareHindcastDataset has tools for setting up a corpus of real weather-model "forecast data" from the spoofed year "1234" (honor system not to peek/cheat at the real-world year these came from).

 These data are unveiled, day by day, as the game proceeds.